aleph2c/cantor/README.md

-# cantor function written using nyaplot
+# The Cantor function graphed using nyaplot

 To get this working: